omerislamaz/MyFinancialCrm/README.md

 ## 📎 Notes

 This project is open to contributions and improvements.
-Feel free to fork the repository, submit pull requests, or get in touch with suggestions. 😊
+Get in touch with suggestions. 😊